Fort Worth Fire Department: 1970s and '80s to present

 The 1970s and 1980s saw many changes to the department.
 The police and fire departments had been reorganized into the city's public safety department, while the fire department was also internally reorganized.
 A first responder program was initiated to train all firefighters as EMTs, and HAZMAT teams were formed during this time to respond to incidents where hazardous materials were involved.
 The department began requiring all of its members to participate in a physical fitness program.
 This program also mandated yearly physicals, at the department's expense.

 Since the 1980s, the department has added new firehouses in the rapidly-growing area of Far North Fort Worth and replaced outdated firehouses throughout the city.

+On July 1'st, 2025 Fort Worth Fire Department absorbed Medstar Mobile Healthcare, bringing on about 600 previous Medstar employees.